wicked-rainman/SolarClock/README.md

 This project shouldn't be confused with a plan to design a clock powered by solar energy.
 Instead, it represents an academic attempt at calculating the time based on the position of the sun in the sky.

-Yes, you could look at your watch, listen for the pips on the radio or even look at a classic garden sun dial.
-That's not the point.
+Yes, you could look at your watch, listen for the pips on the radio or even glance at your mobile phone - but this isn't an attempt to replace those reliable sources.
+It's more about trying to observe the local environment and making calculations baised on what can be seen.

-I can't pretend when I finish this it will have much value - it's more of a nonsense machine bred out of boredom.
-Regardless, I think it will be interesting to see how accurately time can be calculated using a bunch of cheap electronics and some 3D tat.
+I can't pretend when this is finish it will have much value - it's more of a nonsense machine bred out of boredom.
+Regardless, I do think it will be interesting to see how accurately time can be calculated using a bunch of cheap electronics and some 3D printed tat.

-There will probably end up being just two components in all of this:
+There will probably end up being just two main components in all of this:

 - A "Stepper motor server" being driven via an M5Atom-matrix, although any esp32/Arduino type platform would do.
 I chose the Matrix because I had one spare and could make use of the LED array for added glitz.
 - A "Stepper client" that will read light values and instruct the server how far to rotate after each reading.
 This component is based round an M5Stick because it's got a built in battery.
 This helps negate the need for trailing wires being dragged round by the rotating platform.